craigstjean/goworktidy/README.md

 `goworktidy` will run identify all modules in your `go.work`, then identify which subprojects are missing replace declarations, and add them.

+# TODO

+- [ ] Add indirect replacements for dependencies of dependencies